Death of Stevie Ray Vaughan

-Crash
+Accident

 The day before his death, Stevie Ray Vaughan allegedly told his band and crew members about a nightmare that he had in which he was at his own funeral and saw thousands of mourners.
 He felt "terrified, yet almost peaceful".
 Backstage after the show that evening, the musicians talked about playing together again, particularly with Eric Clapton for a series of dates at London's Royal Albert Hall in early 1991 as a tribute to Jimi Hendrix.
 Moments later, Clapton's tour manager, Peter Jackson, said that the weather was getting worse and they had to leave soon.
 Vaughan's last words to drummer Chris Layton were, "I love ya."

 Four helicopters were waiting on a golf course to transport concert group members to Chicago.
-Vaughan was with his brother Jimmie Vaughan and Jimmie's wife Connie as they went to board their reserved Bell 206B Jet Ranger helicopter piloted by Jeff Brown.
-Jackson had told Vaughan that seats were reserved for all three of them.
-However, they discovered that the seats had been taken by Clapton's agent Bobby Brooks, bodyguard Nigel Browne, and assistant tour manager Colin Smythe, with only one empty seat available.
-Vaughan asked Jimmie and Connie if he could take the last seat, saying, "I really need to get back."
-Jimmie and Connie obliged and caught the next flight in Lake Geneva, Wisconsin, with manager Mark Proct.

-Vaughan and the other three passengers departed aboard the third helicopter in dense fog at 1:00 am CDT.
+Vaughan boarded the third helicopter alongside Clapton's agent Bobby Brooks, bodyguard Nigel Browne, and assistant tour manager Colin Smythe.
+His brother, Jimmie Vaughan, alongside Jimmie's wife, was also set to board.
+However, due to a last-minute change, only one seat was available, which Stevie tentatively took.
+The helicopter, a Bell 206B Jet Ranger, was piloted by Jeff Brown.
+It departed in dense fog at 1 am.
 Brown piloted the helicopter off the golf course, at a higher speed and slightly lower altitude than the others.
 It banked sharply to the left, and crashed into the side of a 300 ft ski slope, about 0.6 mi from takeoff.
 All on board were killed instantly; no fire or explosion occurred, and the bodies and debris were scattered over 200 ft.
 No one was aware of the crash until the helicopter failed to arrive at its destination.

 A Wisconsin Civil Air Patrol search airplane found the wreckage at 7 am, 50 ft below the summit of the hill.
 Shortly after, Clapton and Jimmie Vaughan were called to the morgue to identify the bodies.
 According to an autopsy report, Vaughan had suffered many unsurvivable injuries, such as transection and dissection of the aorta and multiple depressed skull fractures, along with a ruptured spleen and liver and fractures of the right thigh bone and ribs.
 An investigation found that no drugs or alcohol were involved, and that all victims had worn seatbelts.
 No mechanical failures or malfunctions were found with the helicopter.

 Brown had many hours of experience operating the Bell 206B at night, but was only instrument rated on airplanes, not helicopters.
 In fact, not long before the flight, he had failed an instrument check ride.
 According to the NTSB, the cause of the accident was deemed controlled flight into terrain, as Brown could not see the hill due to low visibility.